-Lesson 1-10: Customize the Quick Access Toolbar and preview the printout
+Lesson 1-13: Customize the Quick Access Toolbar and preview the printout

-In Excel 2007 you may have just one custom toolbar: the Quick Access Toolbar.
-In this lesson we'll add some useful buttons to the Quick Access Toolbar to save a few clicks.
+You can customize the Quick Access Toolbar to suit your own special requirements.
+In this lesson we'll add some useful buttons to the Quick Access Toolbar to save a few clicks when accessing common commands.

-The Quick Access Toolbar is one of the keys to being really productive with Excel 2007.
+The Quick Access Toolbar is one of the keys to being really productive with Excel 2010.
 This lesson will introduce you to the main features.

 - 1 Open The Wealth of Nations from your sample folder, (if it isn't already open). - 2 Preview how the Life Expectancy worksheet will look when printed. - 1.
 Click the Life Expectancy tab at the bottom of the worksheet. - 2.
-Click Office \rightarrow Print \rightarrow Print Preview:
+Click File→Print.